-Not everyone will enjoy Dillard.
+Not everyone enjoys Dillard – drat all fashion!
 She is sublime when writing about nature.
-Materialists will bristle, though, as under every gorgeously described husk of a dead dragonfly she is searching for hints of god.
+Materialists will bristle, though, as under every gorgeously described husk of a dead dragonfly, she is searching for hints of god.
 Theists of a traditional sort will feel the same irritation.
 The god she seeks is not found in medieval scripts.
 Whatever your view, I cannot for a moment imagine someone reading Ms. Dillard and not coming away enriched.